Some funds pay ongoing dividends to shareholders. These dividends come from:

 July 10th

 Long-term capital gains are made on securities held for longer than a year.
-Technically, an investor needs to hold an investment for one year and a day in order to be long-term.
+Technically, an investor needs to hold an investment for one year and a day to be considered long-term.
 Long-term capital gains are taxed similarly to qualified dividends - at a rate of 0%, 15%, or 20% (review above for the details).

 Short-term capital gains are made on securities held for one year or less.
-Short-term capital gains are taxed at the investor’s income tax bracket, which could be as high as 37% (similar to non-qualified dividends).
-Obviously, investors prefer long-term capital gains because they’re taxed at lower rates.
+They are taxed at the investor’s income tax bracket, which could be as high as 37% (similar to non-qualified dividends).

 What happens if there’s a net capital loss for the year?
-Let’s use the same figures, but tweak the July 10th trade.
+Let’s use the same figures, but change the July 10th trade.

 January 30th